Call (888) 883-2483

 Research on Possible Additions to the Agent Orange Presumptive Conditions Has Been Delayed

-Two research studies that would affect over 190,000 Veterans is delayed even further due to the COVID-19 pandemic.
+Two research studies that would affect over 190,000 Veterans have been delayed even further due to the COVID-19 pandemic.
 The Vietnam Era Health Retrospective Observational Study and the Vietnam Era Mortality Study which look to add bladder cancer, hypothyroidism or hypertension, and parkinsonism to the list of presumptive conditions for Agent Orange exposure have been delayed again, despite plans for the research to be released in 2020.
 Now, research results are not expected until 2021.

 This delay came after previous research studies, testimony from lawmakers, and pushback from the VA on whether or not to add the disabilities to the list of presumptive conditions.
-This delay will affect thousands of Vietnam-era Veterans who were exposed to herbicide agents during the Vietnam war.
+This delay will affect thousands of Vietnam-era Veterans who were exposed to herbicide agents during the Vietnam War.
 Around 34,000 Vietnam-era Veterans exposed to herbicides were later diagnosed with bladder cancer, parkinsonism, or hypothyroidism.
 Additionally, around 156,000 Vietnam-era Veterans exposed to the herbicide agents have been diagnosed with hypertension.
 Without those disabilities on the presumptive condition list, it makes it more difficult for Veterans to receive proper compensation for those conditions.

 The National Defense Authorization Act